 Hey everyone, Jimmy with JimsReviewRoom.
-UE or Ultimate Ears finally has a new small speaker to compete.
+UE, or Ultimate Ears, finally has a new small speaker to compete.
 I’m happy to see them offer something in between the UE Roll and the UE Boom.
-As always being transparent on my channel, Ultimate Ears sent me this speaker to test under embargo, so I had this for awhile, to see what this is all about.
+As always being transparent, Ultimate Ears sent me this speaker to test under embargo, so I had this for awhile, to see just what this is all about.

-Prices are on your screen and looking at the competitor’s, they’re looking squarely in the eyes of the new JBL Flip 4.
-I’ll have a dedicated and detailed comparison on that very shortly, and last, I’ll place my Amazon affiliate links in the video description below.
-Click on my links down there, and they’ll give you the most updated prices in real time.
+Looking at the competitor’s, they’re looking squarely in the eyes of the new JBL Flip 4.
+I’ll have a dedicated and detailed comparison on that very shortly, and last, I’ll place my Amazon affiliate links above, click on my links and they’ll give you the most updated prices in real time.
 You never know when these things might go on sale.

-So, without further ado, my channel is here to help YOU make a purchase decision.
+So, without further ado, my website is here to help you make a purchase decision.
 Welcome everyone, to another review.

-Going over the physical features first.
-The Wonderboom quite compact.
-The design gives it a nice soft look, but, how it’s made, as identical to the other UE products, these things are built like tanks.
-It’s dust, mud and stain resistant.
-It’s drop resistant from up to 5feet which I’ve tested.
-And last, it’s ipx7 certified meaning this can go underwater up to 1 meter and for up to 30minutes.
+Going over the physical features first, the Wonderboom is quite compact.
+The design gives it a nice, soft look.
+But in regards to how it’s made, identically to the other UE products, these things are built like tanks.
+It’s dust, mud, and stain resistant.
+It’s drop resistant from up to 5 feet which I’ve tested.
+And last, it’s IPX7 certified meaning this can go underwater up to 1 meter and for up to 30 minutes.
 One of the biggest benefits compared to the UE Roll 2 or the newly released JBL Flip 4, this speaker floats on its own.
-Peace of mind while you’re at the lake.
-Perfect by the pool and you have kids.
+Peace of mind while you’re at the lake. – perfect by the pool if you have kids.

-Taking a closer look, you have power and pairing uptop.
+Taking a closer look, you have power and pairing up top.
 The UE logo also works as a way to control your music with one tap to pause and play.
-A double tap will skip your song forward, but no controls to go back unfortunately.
-A triple tap would have been perfect.
+A double tap will skip your song forward, but no controls to go back, unfortunately – a triple tap would have been perfect.
 Last with the same UE Logo, you can Double UP with another UE Wonderboom and have two of these speakers playing audio.
 There wasn’t an option to allow for audio separation, simply Left and Right audio channels, but the two speakers playing at the same time does fill a room much more than obviously just one.
-Pairing the two together is very easy and unlike the previous UE products, no app needed, hold the logo down at the same time, and they pair instantly with each other.
+Pairing the two together is very easy and unlike the previous UE products, no app is needed, hold the logo down at the same time, and they pair instantly with each other.

 Moving on, volume up and down are located on the front.
 Pressing both at the same time gives you somewhat of a battery indicator.
 It plays a certain tone, to indicate either full, medium or low.
 This was one of the biggest gripes I had, simply having the speaker speak the percentage would have been great.
 Even 5 white LED’s would have been more intuitive.
 It’s not a deal breaker, but something simpler and more precise I think any consumer would appreciate.
 Lastly, all the buttons are very responsive.

-Rotating to the rear is a port for the micro-usb cable to charge the speaker.
+Rotating to the rear is a port for the micro-USB cable to charge the speaker.
 No auxiliary port is offered for physical connections, so just a heads up on that.
-UE is claiming battery life to be up to 10hrs of life.
-With my testing at 50% volume that I do on all my speakers, I was able to get 10hrs and 20minutes.
-I did a second test just incase and had this thing going on full blast and was able to achieve 2hrs and 50minutes to be exact.
-Almost three hours.
+UE is claiming battery life to be up to 10 hours of life.
+With my testing at 50% volume that I do on all my speakers, I was able to get 10 hours and 20 minutes.
+I did a second test just in case, going on full blast, and was able to achieve 2 hours and 50 minutes to be exact – almost three hours.

-Regarding Bluetooth signal strength, UE pulls through claiming upto 100 ft signal strength.
-Within my house, the signal went through several walls and my first floor ceiling, never did the signal cut out on me.
+Regarding Bluetooth signal strength, UE pulls through, claiming up to 100 feet in signal strength.
+Within my house, the signal went through several walls and my first-floor ceiling, and the signal never cut out on me.

-And last before I give you the audio demo, one of the biggest selling features on the Boom products, they do provide 360 audio output.
+And lastly, before I give you my sound review – one of the biggest selling features with the Boom products – they do provide 360-audio output.
 No matter which side of the speaker you stand on, you’re going to experience direct audio.

 So that’s it for this review.
-Be sure to Like and Subscribe if you haven’t already.
-Also add me on Facebook, Twitter and/or Instagram.
-JimmyLuongOfficial is my personal motivational account, JimsReviewRoom is where you’ll find all my tech and behind the scenes stuff.
-As always my channel is here to help YOU make a purchase decision.
-You guys take care.
-I’ll see you, on the next one.
-Bye.
+Be sure to add me on Facebook, Twitter and/or Instagram: @JimmyLuongOfficial is my personal motivational account, @JimsReviewRoom is where you’ll find all my tech and behind the scenes stuff.
+As always my website is here to help you make a purchase decision.
+You guys take care and I’ll see you on the next one.